open-afc-project/openafc/helm/README.md

 - `GCP` - simplified approach (described in examples below).
 All DSNs use `postgres' user.
 Password for this user stored in external secret (e.g. named 'postgres-password`), then all password secrets are mapped to this external secret.
 This creates some modicum of security.

 - `GCP` - more secure approach.
 Each 'owning' DSN has its own user and password.
 Passwords stored in respective external secrets.
 Still, one pod has `postgres` credentials, 'read-only' DSNs are in fact read-write.
-If better then this is needed - explicit porvisioning should be used.
+If better then this is needed - explicit provisioning  should be used.

 ## Helmcharts <a name="helmcharts">